surabhilata/ECLIPSE/README.md

 > **Note on the single-strain test:** Because the test uses only PAO1, the S4 strain-coverage sub-score saturates at 1.0 for every component by construction.
 Multi-strain behaviour of S4 is demonstrated in the manuscript on the full *P. aeruginosa* panproteome and is not exercised by this minimal test set.

-Approximate runtime: 3–5 minutes on a laptop (4 CPU cores, 8 GB RAM), excluding the initial Atlas CSV download.
+Approximate runtime: on a laptop of CPU Apple M3 of clock frequency 2.40 GHz with 8 physical cores on Darwin 23.3.0 (x86_64) operating system.
+The test data runtime is 5.6 mins with peak memory of 6 gb
 ---

 ## Running ECLIPSE on your own data